 This means the robot and the ball remain \textit{entangled} in the learned representation. \end{example}

-\subsection{Combining sparsity regularization on $\hat\mG^a$ \& $\hat\mG^z$}
+\subsection{Combining Sparsity Regularization on $\hat\mG^a$ \& $\hat\mG^z$}

-A natural question at this point is whether Theorems \ref{thm:nonparam_dis_cont_a} (or Theorem~\ref{thm:nonparam_dis_disc_a}) can be combined with Theorem~\ref{thm:nonparam_dis_z} to obtain stronger guarantees.
+A natural question at this point is whether Theorem \ref{thm:nonparam_dis_cont_a} (or Theorem~\ref{thm:nonparam_dis_disc_a}) can be combined with Theorem~\ref{thm:nonparam_dis_z} to obtain stronger guarantees.
 The answer is yes.
 In this section, we explain how this can be done.
-We would like to show how combining assumptions of Theorem~\ref{thm:nonparam_dis_cont_a} and Theorem~\ref{thm:nonparam_dis_z} can yield identifiability up to the following stronger equivalence relation.
+We would like to show how the combination of the assumptions of Theorem~\ref{thm:nonparam_dis_cont_a} and Theorem~\ref{thm:nonparam_dis_z} can yield identifiability up to the following stronger equivalence relation.

 \begin{definition}[$(\va,\vz)$-consistency equivalence] We say two models $\vtheta := (\bff, p, \mG)$ and $\tilde{\vtheta}:= (\tilde \bff,\tilde p, \tilde \mG)$ satisfying Assumptions~\ref{ass:diffeomorphism}, \ref{ass:cond_indep} \& \ref{ass:graph} are \textbf{$(\va, \vz)$-consistent}, denoted $\vtheta \eqcon^{\vz,\va} \tilde\vtheta$, if and only if there exists a permutation matrix $\mP$ such that \begin{enumerate} \item $\vtheta \eqdiff \tilde{\vtheta}$ (Def.~\ref{def:eqdiff}) and $\tilde\mG^a = \mP^\top \mG^a$ and $\tilde\mG^z = \mP^\top \mG^z \mP$; and \item the entanglement map $\vv := \vf^{-1} \circ \tilde\vf$ can be written as $\vv = \vc \circ \mP^\top$ where $\vc$ is a $\mG^a$-, $\mG^z$- and $(\mG^z)^\top$-preserving diffeomorphism (Def.~\ref{def:g_preserving_map}). \end{enumerate} \end{definition}